pulumi/docs/pulumi-hugo/themes/default/content/blog/getting-started-with-k8s-part2/index.md

 - ClusterIP (default) -The Service is only addressable from within the cluster.
 - NodePort - The Service is available outside the cluster using <NodeIP>:<NodePort>.
 - LoadBalancer - Uses a load balancer to assign a fixed, external IP to the Service.
-- ExternalName - Uses a CNAME record set by *externalName* to expose a Service
+- ExternalName - Uses a CNAME record to internally expose an external Service to Kubernetes within the cluster.

 ## Volumes